AbhishekSinghKushwah7/Differential-Pulse-Code-Modulation-using-Python/README.md

 This project demonstrates how to modulate an audio signal using Differential Pulse Code Modulation (DPCM) and then reconstructing the modulated signal back to the original signal.
-The original signal given for modulation is in the form of an input file.
+The original signal given for modulation is in the form of an input audio file.